puppetlabs/puppetlabs-puppet_bolt_server/README.md

 * Install Bolt in the server
 * Create the `/root/.puppetlabs/etc/bolt/bolt-defaults.yaml` file with custom configuration to:
-    * Use the PCP protocol
+    * Use the PCP transport
-    * Use the local PuppetDB
+    * Use the local PuppetDB for queries
     * Consume a Puppet token

 ## Installation